Window safety systems – design power-operated windows safely

-Risk assessment and determining protection ratings
+Risk assessment and determining protection ratings for power-operated windows

-A risk assessment must be performed during building planning to determine the risk potential of a motor-driven window, and to implement appropriate safeguard in responses.
+A risk assessment must be performed during building planning to determine the potential hazards of a motor-driven window, and to implement appropriate safeguard in responses.
 The installer of the window performs the assessment in compliance with the Machinery Directive, and based on:

 - Installation situation

 Automated Windows where the lower edge of the leaf is at least 2.5 m above the floor or that have a jamb do not need further protection.
 Freely accessible windows where the lower edge of the leaf has a clearance of less than 2.5 m from the floor are at greater risk, and a risk analysis must be carried out.